Like it or not, emergency accounts are kind of boring.

-They can be purchased in denominations of as little as $100 through do US Treasury’s portal,
+They can be purchased in denominations of as little as $100 through the US Treasury’s portal,

 Treasury Direct, and with terms of 4 weeks, 8 weeks, 13 weeks, 26 weeks, and 52 weeks.
 You can both purchase and redeem them through Treasury Direct.

-Current yields on these securities are all in excess of 2% APY, with specific rates as of November 16, 2018, as follows:
+Current yields on these securities are all in excess of 3.32% APY, with the specific rates as of October 20, 2023, here.